 Military students also have an active voice on campus, both in the classroom and in the organizations they join.
 The Student Veterans Organization is a perfect example.
 Discover how you can get connected.

-Northeastern is recognized as a Military Friendly School, and is proud to support veterans and servicemembers’ successful return to civilian life.
+Northeastern is proud to support veterans and servicemembers’ successful return to civilian life.
 If you are interested in learning more about the opportunities ahead, contact us.